-These fresh green beans are an easy but “elegant” side dish to any dinner party or holiday table.
-They are roasted to a perfect tenderness with flavors and textures layered throughout this dish.
+These fresh green beans are an easy but "elegant" side dish to any dinner party or holiday table.
+They are roasted to perfect tenderness.
+Feta cheese, kalamata olives, and sundried tomatoes enhance these Oven Roasted Green Beans with flavors and textures layered throughout.

 I grew up eating green beans that had simmered in a liquid with the grease of a pound of fried bacon.
 Then a stick of melted butter added to the beans.
 And, of course, the crumbled bacon sprinkled on top.
 Ridiculous, but so dang good.
 That's another story and another recipe.
 Right now, let's talk about things that are a little more dignified.